OPENER-next/VehicleRegistry-DataStructure/docs/src/DECK_PLAN/DECK_LEVEL.md

 ### Label

-The name of the level found in the building, e.g. GF (ground floor) or B1 (first basement level).
+The name of the level as found in the vehicle, e.g. GF (ground floor) or B1 (first basement level).

 #### Example
 ```xml